-Finance Act, 2023 has amended various provisions of the Act.
+The Finance Act, 2023 has amended various provisions of the Act.
 Captured below are the amendments relevant in the context of the current discussion:

-- Section 80-IAC: Extension of last date for incorporation of eligible startups (engaged in innovation, development or improvement of products or processes or services or a scalable business model with a high potential of employment generation or wealth creation) from 31 March 2023 to 31 March 2024 to avail profit linked exemption (100 percent of profits allowed as deduction). - Section 43B: Deduction of payments to MSME allowed only on actual payment basis except where the same is not due as per the timelines provided in the MSME Act, 2006. - Section 9: Receipt of gifts by residents but not ordinarily residents within the purview of income deemed to accrue or arise in India. - Section 56(2)(vii)(b): Applicability extended to receipt of excess consideration for issue of shares to a resident company from non-resident/resident but not ordinarily residents as well. - Section 49: Cost of acquisition for certain capital assets such as intangibles or any similar other right clearly defined as 'NIL. - Section 206AA/AB: Exclude from its purview of higher rate of TDS persons not liable to file income tax returns. - Sections 154 and 155: Provides procedure for grating TDS credit in relation to income offered to tax in earlier years. - Penalty provisions introduced for non-compliance with TDS obligations under sections 194R (Benefit or perquisite provided to a resident carrying on business or profession, exceeding ₹ 20,000 in a year, shall be subjected to TDS at 10 percent of the value of such benefit/ perquisite) and 194S (mandates TDS by any person making payment to any resident in India on purchase/ transfer of a virtual digital asset).
+- Section 80-IAC: Extension of last date for incorporation of eligible startups (engaged in innovation, development or improvement of products or processes or services or a scalable business model with a high potential of employment generation or wealth creation) from March 31, 2023 to March 31, 2024 to avail profit linked exemption (100 percent of profits allowed as deduction). - Section 43B: Deduction of payments to MSME allowed only on actual payment basis except where the same is not due as per the timelines provided in the MSME Act, 2006. - Section 9: Receipt of gifts by residents but not ordinarily residents within the purview of income deemed to accrue or arise in India. - Section 56(2)(vii)(b): Applicability extended to receipt of excess consideration for issue of shares to a resident company from non-resident/ resident but not ordinarily residents as well. - Section 49: Cost of acquisition for certain capital assets such as intangibles or any similar other right clearly defined as 'NIL. - Section 206AA/AB: Exclude from its purview of higher rate of TDS persons not liable to file income tax returns. - Sections 154 and 155: Provides procedure for grating TDS credit in relation to income offered to tax in earlier years. - Penalty provisions introduced for non-compliance with TDS obligations under sections 194R (Benefit or perquisite provided to a resident carrying on business or profession, exceeding ₹ 20,000 in a year, shall be subjected to TDS at 10 percent of the value of such benefit/ perquisite) and 194S (mandates TDS by any person making payment to any resident in India on purchase/ transfer of a virtual digital asset).

-- Penalty provisions introduced for submitting inaccurate information in Specified Financial Transactions ('SFT') return (specified entities required to furnish certain reportable transactions such as issue of bonds/debentures/ shares, buy back of shares, dividend distribution, etc. undertaken during the year. - Relaxation to enable filing of modified return by the successor in the case of Business reorganization within six months of the court order and authority to and procedure to be followed by the officer in such scenarios also prescribed.
+- Penalty provisions introduced for submitting inaccurate information in Specified Financial Transactions ('SFT') return (specified entities required to furnish certain reportable transactions such as issue of bonds/debentures/ shares, buy back of shares, dividend distribution, etc. undertaken during the year. - Relaxation to enable filing of modified return by the successor in the case of Business reorganization within six months of the court order and authority to and procedure to be followed by the officer in such scenarios also prescribed. - Hon'ble Supreme Court held that Telecom License Fees payable by Telecom players is capital in nature (even when the same is not paid as a one-time charge and paid in instalments as a percentage of Gross Revenue under the New Telecom Policy, 1999) and hence not an allowable expenses deduction.